US pharmacies could administer up to 100 million doses of Covid-19 vaccine a month. Here's how - KESQ

 “In the early phase, many pharmacies across the country will not have vaccine, or may have very limited supply,” Zients said Tuesday.

-CVS, Walgreens and Walmart will be offering vaccines at some stores starting Friday to those eligible for it who have an appointment.
+CVS, Walgreens, Walmart and Rite Aid will be offering vaccines at some stores starting Friday to those eligible for it who have an appointment.

 CVS said it will be offering doses to people eligible in some of its stores in 11 states, including California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, Rhode Island, South Carolina, Texas and Virginia.